parsehex/BuddyGenAI/docs/getting-started.md

-# Getting Started with BuddyGenAI (Electron version)
+# Getting Started with buddyGenAI (Electron version)

 > [!CAUTION] Legacy Version
 >
 > This version is not actively updated -- it doesn't include new app features or recent model support.
 For now, this is the only downloadable/installable PC version.

-This guide should walk you through the process of to set up BuddyGenAI to be able to chat, generate images and speech, and be able to speak your messages using a microphone.
+This guide should walk you through the process of to set up buddyGenAI to be able to chat, generate images and speech, and be able to speak your messages using a microphone.

-With BuddyGenAI, you have the ability to pick and choose which AI models you want to use which will affect the performance and quality of the application.
+With buddyGenAI, you have the ability to pick and choose which AI models you want to use which will affect the performance and quality of the application.

 ## Compatibility